Fault tree analysis: History

 Fault tree analysis (FTA) was originally developed in 1962 at Bell Laboratories by H.A.
 Watson, under a U.S. Air Force Ballistics Systems Division contract to evaluate the Minuteman I Intercontinental Ballistic Missile (ICBM) Launch Control System.
 The use of fault trees has since gained widespread support and is often used as a failure analysis tool by reliability experts.
 Following the first published use of FTA in the 1962 Minuteman I Launch Control Safety Study, Boeing and AVCO expanded use of FTA to the entire Minuteman II system in 1963–1964.
 FTA received extensive coverage at a 1965 System Safety Symposium in Seattle sponsored by Boeing and the University of Washington.
 Boeing began using FTA for civil aircraft design around 1966.

 Subsequently, within the U.S. military, application of FTA for use with fuses was explored by Picatinny Arsenal in the 1960s and 1970s.
 In 1976 the U.S. Army Materiel Command incorporated FTA into an Engineering Design Handbook on Design for Reliability.
 The Reliability Analysis Center at Rome Laboratory and its successor organizations now with the Defense Technical Information Center (Reliability Information Analysis Center, and now Defense Systems Information Analysis Center) has published documents on FTA and reliability block diagrams since the 1960s.
 MIL-HDBK-338B provides a more recent reference.

+Fault tree and event tree examples from the field of aircraft systems engineering.

 In 1970, the U.S. Federal Aviation Administration (FAA) published a change to 14 CFR 25.1309 airworthiness regulations for transport category aircraft in the Federal Register at 35 FR 5665 (1970-04-08).
 This change adopted failure probability criteria for aircraft systems and equipment and led to widespread use of FTA in civil aviation.
 In 1998, the FAA published Order 8040.4, establishing risk management policy including hazard analysis in a range of critical activities beyond aircraft certification, including air traffic control and modernization of the U.S. National Airspace System.
 This led to the publication of the FAA System Safety Handbook, which describes the use of FTA in various types of formal hazard analysis.